Content

 Skill Demonstration

 You will be provided with a set of clinically relevant data.
-Your task is to use your knowledge of descriptive statistics to represent this data in the most appropriate way.
+Your task is to use your knowledge of descriptive statistics to represent this data in the most impactful way.

 500 20.0